Renga-rider/Wifi-Control-Drone-V2/README.md

 # Wifi-Control-Drone-V2
-controlling the using mobile with wifi
+controlling the drone using mobile with wifi

 Check Readme.pdf